smizell/graphablejson/README.md

 Graphable JSON aims to weaken the coupling between clients and servers by weakening coupling that is commonly used in API designs.
 Examples of strong coupling in an API include:

-1. **Structure**: Client are generally coupled to the structure of an API resource or schema.
+1. **Structure**: Client are generally coupled to a specific structure of an API resource or schema.
+It's not easy to convert from a single value to an array of values without breaking clients.
 Graphable JSON addresses this by focusing on relationships.
 1. **Location**: Clients are many times coupled to the URI structure or location of a resource.
-Graphable JSON addresses this by allowing for links.
+Graphable JSON addresses this with hyperlinks.
+A value can either be included in a response or linked.
 1. **Type**: Clients usually depend on a specific type in an API.
 API providers will usually version entire APIs or resources in order to change the type.
-Graphable JSON addresses this by making properties versionable.
+Graphable JSON addresses this by making properties versionable, allowing versions of a relationshio to live together and phased out.

 When clients couple to structure, location, and type, API providers must make long-term decisions about their design up front.
 Additionally, they must take extra care when changing the API to note break existing clients.

-Graphable JSON defers these decisions to later, allowing APIs to evolve.
-API designers can handle about resources and structure later.
+Graphable JSON defers these decisions to later, allowing APIs to evolve over time without client breakages.
+API designers can convert values into their own resources later and even link to new resources.
 Additionally, Graphable JSON allows for converting arrays of values to paginated resources called collections.
+API designers don't have to chose between an array or collection upfront.

-To note, it is impossible to remove coupling.
+To note, it is impossible to remove coupling, but it is possible to make that coupling easier to deal with over time.
 The Graphable JSON approach weakens coupling by imposing rules for dealing with JSON in hopes of making API design easier and APIs more evolvable.

 ## Specification

+This specification adds the following rules when dealing with JSON:

-1. Properties as relationships
+1. Treating properties as relationships
-1. Relationships as links
+1. Converting values into links
-1. Collections as their own resource
+1. Using collections for larger lists of data
+1. Versioning properties to allow granular changes

 ### Treating properties as relationships